DizkoDan/cyberjunx-chirpy-test/_posts/2011-11-17-so-much-for-enjoying-a-night-out-watching-sports-shitty-dj-just-came-out-ive-been-warned-of-karaoke-to-come.md

 ---
 id: 1620
 title: 'So much for enjoying a night out watching sports.
 Shitty dj just came out.
-I've been warned of karaoke to come...'
+I've been warned of karaoke to come'
 date: '2011-11-17T22:41:59-04:00'
 author: DizkoDan
 layout: post